royalapplications/docs/src/r2021/royalts/reference/connections/terminal-putty.md

 Specify an MD5-based host key fingerprint of the form displayed in PuTTY's Event Log and host key dialog box or a base64-encoded blob describing an SSH-2 public key in OpenSSH's one-line public key format.
 Pre-populating the fingerprint can be helpful when connecting through SSH tunnels, proxy servers or secure gateways.

 #### SSH Remote Command
 In SSH, you don't have to run a general shell session on the server.
 Instead, you can choose to run a single specific command (such as a mail user agent, for example).
+[Replacement tokens](xref:royalts_advanced_tokens) are supported.

 #### Preferred Protocol Version
 PuTTY will attempt to use protocol 1 if the server you connect to does not offer protocol 2, and vice versa.